cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-You can schedule this job by passing a dummy argument as follows:
+Schedule this job the same way:

 </div>